prisma/prisma1/examples/auth/README.md

 <details>
  <summary><strong>I'm getting the error message <code>[Network error]: FetchError: request to http://localhost:4466/auth-example/dev failed, reason: connect ECONNREFUSED</code> when trying to send a query or mutation</strong></summary>

-This is because the endpoint for the Prisma service is hardcoded in `index.js` and assumed to be running on the default port for a local cluster: `http://localhost:4466`.
+This is because the endpoint for the Prisma service is hardcoded in [`index.js`](index.js#L23).
+The service is assumed to be running on the default port for a local cluster: `http://localhost:4466`.
 Apparently, your local cluster is using a different port.

 You now have two options:

-1. Figure out the port of your local cluster.
+1. Figure out the port of your local cluster and adjust it in `index.js`.
 You can look it up in `~/.prisma/config.yml`.
-1. Deploy to a local cluster.
-Expand the `I don't have Docker installed on my machine`-section in step 2 to see the required instructions.
+1. Deploy the service to a public cluster.
+Expand the `I don't have Docker installed on my machine`-section in step 2 for instructions.

 Either way, you need to adjust the `endpoint` that's passed to the `Prisma` constructor in `index.js` so it reflects the actual cluster domain and service endpoint.